 1. Establish clear communication channels.

-To lead a successful remote team, strong communication should be a top priority.
+To lead a successful virtual sales team, strong communication should be a top priority.
 When reps are used to being able to swing by their manager or a colleague’s desk to exchange information, digital tools can create accessibility in the absence of proximity.

 This is not to say employees should be accessible at all times (in fact, we don’t recommend taking that approach).
 It does mean all members of your team need to know how to get ahold of you as their manager, or one another as colleagues, through the appropriate channels at the appropriate times.